On the fate of spacetime singularities: The Schr odinger equation

 I thank G. Veneziano for pointing this out.
 This trick apparently allows one to write the action in standard ``Lagrangian" form, i.e., as a functional of $\ti(\lambda)$, which is not obvious from~\eqref{actionobs}. }

-Quantum mechanically, the variance associated with $\ti$ can be interpreted as the uncertainty to set the origin (e.g. midnight) of our clock variable with respect to all other fields of the theory along the worldline.
+Quantum mechanically, the variance associated with $\ti$ can be interpreted as the uncertainty to set the origin of our clock variable along the worldline.
 Or, as Witten nicely puts it~\cite{Witten:2023xze}, \begin{quote} \leftskip=6mm \rightskip=6mm When we take gravity to be dynamical, we have to take into account that the same observer worldline can be embedded in a given spacetime in different ways, differing by $\ti \rightarrow \ti \, +$ constant. \end{quote}

 \emph{\textbf{Synchronous gauge}} --- In this paper I adopt the \emph{synchronous gauge}, with the metric written as